Digital Citizenship Policy

 Respect and protect myself and others

-- Be responsible in the management of usernames and passwords created for Duke TIP purposes.
+- be responsible in the management of usernames and passwords created for Duke TIP purposes; and

 Respect and protect intellectual property

 Digital citizens understand it is a wrong to damage or steal someone else’s digital work, property, or identity and protect others’ digital property; therefore, I will: